Chapter 14 SOUTH AUSTRALIA

 • The Development Act 1993 (SA) for 20 years provided the framework for development and building work.

 • On 31 July 2020 the Planning Development and Infrastructure Act 2016 (SA) commenced, which introduces a new planning and development system for South Australia.
-Once the implementation of the new Act is complete, the Development Act will be repealed.
+The Development Act has now been repealed effective 19 March 2021.

 Licensing and registration